altvod/pymander/README.rst

 Here I'll be listing some of the major fetures that are not yet implemented, but are crucial to the library's usability.

 #. an easy to use help mechanism.
 It should be able to list possible commands and how they should be used (like in argparse)
+#. read input by character instead of by line to handle special characters (`Esc`, `Ctrl`, arrows keys, etc.).
+This might also mean using OS-specific adapters for the console